 Filing a Homeowners Insurance Claim

-Photograph or video any damage if possible and then take any necessary steps to prevent further property damage, saving your receipts for any purchases made for temporary repairs.
-An insurance adjuster will visit your home or property to inspect the damage and determine how much the insurance company will pay toward your claim.
-Ask any questions you have when the insurance adjustor visits or to the insurance company when initially reporting your claim.
+After you have filed a homeowners claim, an insurance adjuster will visit your home or property to inspect the damage and determine how much the insurance company will pay toward your claim.
+Ask any questions you have when the insurance adjuster visits or to the insurance company when initially reporting your claim.